Post-Surgery Home Care Instructions for Dogs & Cats

 Incisions

-• To prevent infection, surgical incisions need to remain dry and clean.
+To prevent infection, surgical incisions need to remain dry and clean.
 If the incision becomes soiled or dirty, gently clean it with a sterile saline solution.
 Otherwise, leave it alone.
-Do not apply any topical medications or creams unless instructed to do so.
+Do not apply any creams or products unless instructed to do so.

-• Check the incision frequently until it is completely healed (10-14 days).
-Monitor for swelling, oozing, pus, redness, heat, foul odor, or loose/missing staples/sutures.
+Check the incision frequently until it is completely healed (10 to 14 days).
+Monitor for swelling, oozing, pus, redness, heat, foul odor, or loose or missing staples or sutures.

 E-Collar

-Short for Elizabethan collars, e-collars go around your pet’s neck to prevent them from being able to reach their incision.
-Licking at the incision is one of the most common sources of postoperative infection.
+Short for Elizabethan collars, e-collars go around your pet’s neck to prevent them from reaching their incision.
+Licking the incision is one of the most common causes of infection.
 Please keep the e-collar on at all times.

-• After certain surgeries, your pet may go home with a bandage or splint, which must remain clean, dry, & intact.
+After certain procedures, your pet may go home with a bandage or splint, which must remain clean, dry, and intact.

-• Apply a heavy plastic bag over the bandage when taking your pet outside and remove it when indoors.
-You may purchase a MediPaw Protective Boot if your pet is in a bandage for an extended period of time.
+Apply a heavy plastic bag over the bandage when taking your pet outside and remove it once indoors.
+You may purchase a MediPaw Protective Boot if your pet will be in a bandage for an extended period.

-• If the bandage or splint gets wet, dirty, or becomes loose, or if you smell a foul odor, there may be a sore developing under the bandage; please call us immediately.
+If the bandage or splint gets wet, dirty, loose, or develops a foul odor, there may be an issue underneath.
+Please contact us immediately.

-• Watch for signs indicating your pet is uncomfortable: panting, lethargy, loss of appetite, and crying/vocalizing.
+Comfort support is often needed after procedures.
+Watch for signs your pet may be uncomfortable, including panting, lethargy, loss of appetite, or vocalizing.

-• Do not give any medication or supplements without first discussing them with the doctor.
+Do not give any additional products or supplements without checking with your doctor first.

-• Pill Pockets are a great way to give your pet a treat & their medication at the same time.
+Pill Pockets can be a helpful way to give your pet a treat along with their care routine.

 Emergency